HSF/hsf.github.io/_workinggroups/quantumcomputing.md

 ## Repository

-You can find code snippets and demonstrators in the working group's GitHub repository: <https://github.com/HSF/quantum-computing>.
-All code, unless differently specified, is released under the Apache 2.0 license.
+You can find code snippets and demonstrators in the [working group's GitHub repository](https://github.com/HSF/quantum-computing).

 ----